If you do want to work with me there are some rules

 Full payment or a clear regular payment plan

 I need the money today, not in several months time.
-Some may think I live in a very fine house, with a plaque outside, but I am still paying for it and it is expensive to look after national treasures (I am on the B-list).
+If I have invoiced you or you asked me to invoice you, pay it is that simple.
+Some may think that because I live in an impressive looking house, with a plaque outside, you need to know I am still paying for it and it is bloody expensive to look after national treasures.
+There are no grants for B-listers and the grants that exist don’t go with the house, but must be repaid if you move, which favours only the (very) rich.

-Your time and commitment and a start date
+Your time and commitment and a start and end date

 Many projects seem to be terribly urgent, should have been completed yesterday, bla bla, but suddenly the project stalls because you’ve neglected to tell me that you have booked a long overdue sabbatical and there is no internet in your mountain bothy … that you didn’t explain that decisions are made by committee or that you were just playing with me to put in a quote alongside 43 others … or that you weren’t sure how much to budget (because you could not be arsed to do your homework that you are paid to do) … whatever